Providing Excellence in Teen Services through Micro-Learning

 YALSA Academy is on the spot learning.
 Created by and for librarians and library staff workers, the videos focus on practical teen services issues.
 Videos cover a wide variety of topics including social media, technology tools, programming, advocacy, collection development, customer service, professional development and others.

-Beginning in February 2016, YALSA will provide you with monthly "Snack Breaks" - recorded videos featuring up to 15 minutes of concentrated educational discussion for you to enjoy on the go!
+Every month, YALSA will also provide you with a "Snack Break" - a recorded video featuring 5 - 15 minutes of concentrated educational discussion for you to enjoy on the go!
 Perfect for the busiest of us, YALSA's Academy Videos, "Snack Breaks" and Badges for Learning provide micro-learning opportunities that fit with your schedule and are available 24/7!

 Interested in becoming a YALSA producer?
 Check out our video guidelines and watch our introductory video.